 - More heavily discounted: Has been on the market for longer (launched in August 2016).

-Arguments in favor of the Panasonic Lumix DC-GH5:
+Advantages of the Panasonic Lumix DC-GH5:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.